An energy-based coupling approach to nonlocal interface problems: Numerical Results

-This shows that the nonlocal solution starts as discontinuous, and as it converges to the local solution becomes continuous.
-To complete this one-dimensional investigation, we also report pictures of nonlocal solutions obtained with a larger difference between the values of $\kappa_1$ and $\kappa_2$, or between the values of $\delta_1$ and $\delta_2$, see Figure \ref{mix}.
+\paragraph{Sensitivity to the parameters $\kappa_i$} To complete the one-dimensional investigation, we also report pictures of nonlocal solutions obtained with a larger difference between the values of $\kappa_1$ and $\kappa_2$, or between the values of $\delta_1$ and $\delta_2$, see Figure \ref{mix}.
+Note that, while the values of $\kappa_i$ change the solution profile, the convergence behavior with respect to $\delta_i$ and $h$ is not affected, as it is independent of them.